Ru

 Usually, 1 oz copper thickness to 3 oz copper is employed in the assembly of PCB boards.
 Although, there is no suitable definition for heavy copper.

-Normally, the heavy copper ranges from 2 oz copper-thickness to 20 oz.
+Normally, the heavy copper ranges from 2 oz copper thickness to 20 oz copper thickness.
 Likewise, the intense ones range from 24 oz to 200 oz.
-Customarily, manufacturers leverage heavy copper for the following causes:
+Manufacturers use heavy copper for the following reasons:

 Varying Copper Thickness in PCB Layers

-The personnel often produce the PCB layers, applying the varied copper thicknesses.
-In the case of the underlying layers, they utilize 1 oz copper.
-Analogously, 4 oz copper is harnessed for the exterior layers of the boards.
+PCB layers are often produced with varying copper thicknesses.
+In the case of the underlying layers, they utilize 1 oz copper thickness.
+Similarly, 4 oz/sq ft copper is used for the outer layers.

 Copper thickness enables the boards to resist frequent exposure to undue current flow.
-They facilitate making the task safe even under recurring thermal cycling.
+They ensure safety even under recurring thermal cycling.

 Moreover, heavy copper boards can withstand applications in critical situations.
 They are advantageous for producing outcomes for the aerospace and defense divisions.